stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 as a logical unit.
 For instance, in our web application we might want to group information about a user in a single data type.
-Such data types are often called *product types*.
+Such data types are often called *product types* (see below for an explanation).
 The most common and convenient way to define them is the `record` construct:

 ```idris